 Could climate change be reversed by removing carbon dioxide from the atmosphere?

-Deliberate removal of carbon dioxide (CO2) from the atmosphere could reverse (i.e. change the direction of) some aspects of climate change.
+Deliberate removal of carbon dioxide (CO2) from the atmosphere could reverse (i.e., change the direction of) some aspects of climate change.
 However, this will only happen if it results in a net reduction in the total amount of CO2 in the atmosphere, that is, if deliberate removals are larger than emissions.
 Some climate change trends, such as the increase in global surface temperature, would start to reverse within a few years.
 Other aspects of climate change would take decades (e.g., permafrost thawing) or centuries (e.g., acidification of the deep ocean) to reverse, and some, such as sea level rise, would take centuries to millennia to change direction.

-The term negative carbon dioxide (CO2) emissions refers to the removal of CO2 from the atmosphere by deliberate human activities, in addition to the removals that occur naturally, and is often used as synonymous with carbon dioxide removal.
+The term negative carbon dioxide (CO2) emissions refers to the removal of CO2 from the atmosphere by deliberate human activities, in addition to removals that occur naturally, and is often used as synonymous with carbon dioxide removal.
 Negative CO2 emissions can compensate for the release of CO2 into the atmosphere by human activities.
 They could be achieved by strengthening natural CO2 sequestration processes on land (e.g., by planting trees or through agricultural practices that increase the carbon content of soils) and/or in the ocean (e.g., by restoration of coastal ecosystems) or by removing CO2 directly from the atmosphere.
 If CO2 removals are greater than human-caused CO2 emissions globally, emissions are said to be net negative.
-It should be noted that CO2 removal technologies are not yet ready or unable to achieve the scale of removal that would be required to compensate for current levels of emissions, and most have undesired side effects.
+It should be noted that CO2 removal technologies are unable, or not yet ready, to achieve the scale of removal that would be required to compensate for current levels of emissions, and most have undesired side effects.

-In the absence of deliberate CO2 removal, the CO2 concentration in the atmosphere (a measure of the amount of CO2 in the atmosphere) results from a balance between human-caused CO2 release and the removal of CO2 by natural processes on land and in the ocean (natural ‘carbon sinks’) (see FAQ 5.1).
-If CO2 release exceeds removal by carbon sinks, the CO2 concentration in the atmosphere would increase; if CO2 release equals removal, the atmospheric CO2 concentration would stabilise; and if CO2 removal exceeds release, the CO2 concentration would decline.
-This applies in the same way to net CO2 emissions that is, the sum of human-caused releases and deliberate removals.
+In the absence of deliberate CO2 removal, the CO2 concentration in the atmosphere (a measure of the amount of CO2 in the atmosphere) results from a balance between human-caused CO2 release and the removal of CO2 by natural processes on land and in the ocean (natural ‘carbon sinks’; see FAQ 5.1).
+If CO2 release exceeds removal by carbon sinks, the CO2 concentration in the atmosphere would increase; if CO2 release equals removal, the atmospheric CO2 concentration would stabilize; and if CO2 removal exceeds release, the CO2 concentration would decline.
+This applies in the same way to net CO2 emissions – that is, the sum of human-caused releases and deliberate removals.

 If the CO2 concentration in the atmosphere starts to go down, the Earth’s climate would respond to this change (FAQ 5.3, Figure 1).
 Some parts of the climate system take time to react to a change in CO2 concentration, so a decline in atmospheric CO2 as a result of net negative emissions would not lead to immediate reversal of all climate change trends.
 Recent studies have shown that global surface temperature starts to decline within a few years following a decline in atmospheric CO2, although the decline would not be detectable for decades due to natural climate variability (see FAQ 4.2).
-Other consequences of human-induced climate change such as reduction in permafrost area would take decades, and yet others such as warming, acidification and oxygen loss of the deep ocean would take centuries to reverse following a decline in the atmospheric CO2 concentration.
+Other consequences of human-induced climate change, such as reduction in permafrost area, would take decades; yet others, such as warming, acidification and oxygen loss of the deep ocean, would take centuries to reverse following a decline in the atmospheric CO2 concentration.
 Sea level would continue to rise for many centuries to millennia, even if large deliberate CO2 removals were successfully implemented.